Melrose Abbey: Tributes

 Sir Walter Scott described Melrose Abbey in one of his poems, "The Lay of the Last Minstrel, Canto Second".

-A Presbyterian congregation in Bloomfield Hills, Michigan, has built what may be the last Gothic cathedral in the U.S. and patterned it after Melrose Abbey.
+A Presbyterian congregation in Bloomfield Hills, Michigan, built a Gothic church in the U.S. and patterned it after Melrose Abbey.
 The church, Kirk in the Hills, completed in 1958, is located on a 40 acre lakeside setting 20 mi north of Detroit.

 The abbey was built in the video game Minecraft by 4J Studios in 2015.
 The build was featured one of the game's official tutorial worlds (TU31), the one for version 1.8.

 Tourism

 The abbey is part of five other abbeys and historic sights through Scotland on Borders Abbeys Way walk.
 In 2019 the site received 61,325 visitors.

 A report in February 2023 stated that "conservation work means that the church itself is closed off to visitors, but the cloisters, museum and gardens are still open".